BU Logo

 Homework: Guidelines for submission will be provided with each assignment.
 We allow teams of two students for the programming assignments.
 Each student must prepare their own written homework.
 Late solutions will be levied a late penalty of 20% per day (up to three days).
 After three days, no credit will be given.

-Course Team Project: The project involves developing a computer vision system in a team.
-More details will be announced shortly.
+Course Team Project: The project involves developing an AI system in a team.
+More details will be announced.
 We will discuss your project's scope, design, and presentation with you in class, labs, and office hours.
 The project has three due dates: (1) your plan, (2) your initial results, and (3) your final results (see schedule).

 Please read the instructions for the course project carefully.
 They will be published on piazza.

-Colloquia: You are encouraged to attend the weekly seminar series, Wednesdays, 11-12, of the BU AI Research Initiative.
-You may also check out AI talks in other departments and at other local universities.
-A partial list includes: BU College of Engineering Seminar Calendar, CSAIL lab at MIT, Northeastern College of Computer and Information Science, Tufts Department of Computer Science Colloquium.
+Colloquia: You are encouraged to attend the weekly seminar series, Wednesdays, 1-2 pm, Room CDS 701, of the BU AI Research Initiative.
+Please sign up for the AIR email list to get weekly updates on events.
+To do that, join the Google group air_seminar_public with your BU account.
+You may also check out AI talks in other departments at Boston University and at other local universities.
+A partial list includes: BU Faculty of Computing and Data Sciences, BU College of Engineering Seminar Calendar, CSAIL lab at MIT, Northeastern College of Computer and Information Science, Tufts Department of Computer Science Colloquium.

 Check your text for typographical and grammatical errors, especially if English is not your native language.
 Use tools to check for error, e.g., grammarly.com, ChatGPT.
 You must acknowledge use of these tools.
 You will lose points if you simply copy the speaker's abstract, your review is late, contains typographical and grammatical errors, does not contain a discussion, and does not contain a statement how the talk relates to class material.

 Exams: There will be two exams on the material discussed in the class and practiced with homeworks.
 The exams will be quite easy for students who attend class, participate in our discussions, and keep up with homework assignments and programming projects.
-The midterm quiz will be on October 5, 2023, final exam will be during the finals period in December and will be determined by the University.
+The midterm exam will be on October 8, 2024, final exam will be during the finals period in December and will be determined by the University.

 Grading Policy: Your final grade will be determined as follows: